charmplusplus/charm4py/docs/tutorial.rst

 Defining Chares
 ---------------

+Chares are distributed objects that make up the parallel application (see :doc:`overview`).
 To define a Chare, simply define a class that is a subclass of ``Chare``.

 .. code-block:: python